 Particularly well-known among people who enjoy surfing or marine sports as a beach featuring beautiful white sands.
 Municipally operated warm water showers can be used all year round, adding to the beach’s appeal.
 The nearest bus stop is “Tatado Hama”, it takes about 7 minutes from Shimoda train station, 10 minutes by car from Shirahama and about 3 minutes by walking from this bus stop to this beach.

 A beach with an intricately carved coastline borne of the effects of wind and waves.
-Beside the unique Ryugu Park - from the legendary undersea palace? you will find Spider Lilly flowers (Hamayu, Crinum asiaticum), a designated natural treasure of Shimoda City.
-The beach also offers rocky shores to stroll along, and is a perfect location for families.
-From top of the slope you can see the beautiful sea and islands.
+Besides the unique Ryugu Park – from the legendary undersea palace? you will find Spider Lilly flowers (Hamayu, Crinum asiaticum), a designated natural treasure of Shimoda City.
+The beach also offers rocky shores to stroll along and is a perfect location for families.
+From the top of the slope, you can see the beautiful sea and islands.
 It takes only 15 minutes from Shimoda city.

 Shimoda Tourist Association Website: http://www.shimoda-city.info/index_e.html

-Shirahama in Shimoda city has a long white sandy beach, and there are 2 beaches called "Shirahama Ohama" and "Shirahama Chuo".
+Shirahama in Shimoda city has a long white sandy beach, and there are 2 beaches called “Shirahama Ohama” and “Shirahama Chuo”.
 You can see Izu Oshima Island across the ocean.
-Shirahama beach is good for marine sport, surfing, windsurfing or diving.
+Shirahama beach is good for marine sports, surfing, windsurfing, or diving.
 Shirahama Beach takes about 20 minutes by walking on the rocks behind Shirahama shrine and 10 min. by bus from Shimoda Station, is claimed to be the largest and most beautiful sand beach in Izu.
-And this is a good point for snorkelling.
+And this is a good point for snorkeling.